 Georgia General Assembly Recognizes and Commends Hemophilia of Georgia

-Here is the resolution text, which is also available on the Georgia General Assembly website.
+Here is the resolution text from the Senate, which is also available on the Georgia General Assembly website.

-A Resolution recognizing and commending Hemophilia of Georgia; and for other purposes.
-WHEREAS, Hemophilia of Georgia is a nonprofit organization based in Sandy Springs, Georgia, that provides services and support to Georgians who have hemophilia, von Willebrand disease, and other inherited bleeding disorders; and WHEREAS, Hemophilia of Georgia began its work in the state in 1973; and WHEREAS, Hemophilia of Georgia employs pharmacists, nurses, and social workers to carry out its work and mission; and WHEREAS, Hemophilia of Georgia operates successful pharmacies that have received accreditation from the Accreditation Commission for Health Care Incorporated (ACHC) and the Utilization Review Accreditation Commission Incorporated (URAC), demonstrating a commitment to high-quality standards of care; and WHEREAS, Hemophilia of Georgia is the only organization of its type in the state offering medication, outreach nursing and social work services, clinical and research funding, and educational and support activities to these individuals to enhance their care and quality of life; and WHEREAS, Hemophilia of Georgia provides children with these inherited bleeding disorders with the ability to live more normal lives, including opportunities to attend summer camp at Camp Wannaklot; and WHEREAS, Hemophilia of Georgia also publishes an award-winning newsletter for clients and their families to keep up-to-date with advances on treatment; produces Protocols for the Treatment of Hemophilia and von Willebrand Disease for physicians and other healthcare providers; offers financial support for hemophilia treatment centers throughout Georgia to ensure that they are fully staffed and equipped; and invests in critical research for these inherited bleeding disorders and their associated complications; and WHEREAS, Hemophilia of Georgia works with the state's Hemophilia Advisory Board, serving as an advisor on the standards of care and treatment for individuals with hemophilia and other inherited bleeding disorders; and WHEREAS, Hemophilia of Georgia partners with many entities, including St. Jude Children's Research Hospital and the Hemophilia of Georgia Center for Bleeding & Clotting Disorders of Emory, for research to find a cure for hemophilia; and WHEREAS, Hemophilia of Georgia's reach is beyond the borders of Georgia as a supporter of the World Federation of Hemophilia, providing technical support to hemophilia organizations in developing countries; and WHEREAS, Hemophilia of Georgia serves as a trusted resource to many healthcare providers and insurers, providing each with training on bleeding disorders, including appropriate care and treatment, and the organization is recognized nationally and internationally for its work.
-NOW, THEREFORE, BE IT RESOLVED BY THE SENATE that the members of this body recognize Hemophilia of Georgia, its staff, and its volunteers and commend their work on behalf of those individuals with hemophilia and other inherited bleeding disorders in this state, throughout our nation, and around the world.
+Recognizing and commending Hemophilia of Georgia; and for other purposes.
+WHEREAS, Hemophilia of Georgia, a Georgia nonprofit based in Sandy Springs, provides services and support to Georgians who have hemophilia, von Willebrand Disease, and other inherited bleeding disorders; and WHEREAS, Hemophilia of Georgia serves as a member of the World Federation of Hemophilia and is dedicated to enhancing the health and wellness of the bleeding disorder community by providing comprehensive health care, education, advocacy, and the support of research; and WHEREAS, Hemophilia of Georgia is one of only two entities to receive six-star status by the National Hemophilia Foundation on top of being recognized as a Chapter of Excellence; and WHEREAS, Hemophilia of Georgia initiated its work in 1973 so those affected by bleeding disorders can live as normally and productively as possible; and WHEREAS, Hemophilia of Georgia employs a number of professionals, including pharmacists, nurses, and social workers, to provide critical services to its clients; and WHEREAS, Hemophilia of Georgia is the only organization of its type in the state offering specialized pharmacy services, outreach nursing services, social support services, clinic and research funding, information, educational services, and activities and programs to enhance care and quality of life for people with bleeding disorders and their families; and WHEREAS, Hemophilia of Georgia operates specialty pharmacies that have received dual accreditation from the Accreditation Commission for Health Care, Incorporated (ACHC) and the Utilization Review Accreditation Commission, Incorporated (URAC), demonstrating a commitment to high-quality standards of care; and WHEREAS, Hemophilia of Georgia provides children with inherited bleeding disorders the ability to live more normal lives, including opportunities to attend summer camp at Camp Wannaklot; and WHEREAS, Hemophilia of Georgia also publishes an award-winning newsletter for clients and their families to keep up-to-date with advances on treatment; produces protocols for the treatment of hemophilia and von Willebrand disease for physicians and other health care providers; offers financial support for hemophilia treatment centers throughout Georgia to ensure that they are fully staffed and equipped; and invests in critical research for inherited bleeding disorders and their associated complications; and WHEREAS, Hemophilia of Georgia's representatives work with the state's Hemophilia Advisory Board, serving as an advisor on the standards of care and treatment for individuals; and WHEREAS, Hemophilia of Georgia has provided more than $17 million in research funding projects in the last decade focused on developing the scientists and infrastructure needed to find a cure; and WHEREAS, Hemophilia of Georgia partners with and provides funding for many entities, including St. Jude Children's Research Hospital and the Aflac Cancer and Blood Disorders Center at Emory University, in order to find a cure for hemophilia; and WHEREAS, Hemophilia of Georgia serves as a trusted resource to many health care providers and insurers, providing each with training on bleeding disorders, including appropriate care and treatment, and the organization is recognized nationally and internationally for its work; and WHEREAS, Hemophilia of Georgia celebrates its 50th anniversary in 2023 and thus the honor and distinction of serving the bleeding disorder community for 50 years.
+NOW, THEREFORE, BE IT RESOLVED BY THE SENATE that the members of this body extend a warm greeting to Hemophilia of Georgia, its staff and volunteers, and the individuals that the organization serves and convey to them this legislative body's heartiest commendation for their work on behalf of those individuals with hemophilia and other inherited bleeding disorders in this state, throughout our nation, and around the world.
 BE IT FURTHER RESOLVED that the Secretary of the Senate is authorized and directed to make an appropriate copy of this resolution available for distribution to Hemophilia of Georgia.